wlsnmrk/Chickensoft.Log/README.md

 > [!TIP]
 > Some writers may have separate channels for warnings and errors, while others
 > may not.
 For instance, the `TraceWriter` has separate channels for regular log
 > messages, warnings, and errors.
-The `FileWriter` has only one channel, to the
+The `FileWriter` has only one channel, the
 > file it's writing to.
+Warnings and errors can still be distinguished by the
+> label the formatter gives them.

 ### Formatting

-Optionally, when constructing a log, you can provide an `ILogFormatter` that the log will use to format the components of each log message.
-(Those components are the log's name, the level of the message, and the message itself.)
+Optionally, when constructing a log, you can provide an `ILogFormatter` that the log will use to format each log message.
+(The formatted message should include the log's name, the level of the message, and the message itself.)

 ```csharp